Aryia-Behroziuan/codefoxs/README.md

 # codefoxs
-This software is for graphic work and can be used to graphically design a website.
+This software is for graphic work and can be used to graphically design a website Whatever your heart desires, design it and get the code for whatever you want.